matthiasferch/tsm/README.md

 - TSM makes use of TypeScript's type annotations to reduce the number of possible bugs and has been used extensively in the development of a large-scale WebGL application (more information about that project will be published soon).

-- TSM makes use of JavaScript's new property definitions to enable GLSL-style element access:
+- TSM makes use of JavaScript's new property definitions to enable GLSL-style swizzle operators:

         myVector.xy = [0, 1]
         myQuaternion.w = 1.0